TobiasPrt/Portfolio/README.md

 # Portfolio

-Hi, ich bin Tobias,
+Hi, I am Tobias,
-Frontend-Entwickler und UX Designer aus Kiel und das ist mein Portfolio
+a Frontend-Entwickler and UX Designer located in Kiel, Germany and this is my portfolio.